codership/documentation/galeracluster/source/documentation/crash-recovery.rst

 .. _`one-node-disappears-from-the-cluster`:
 .. rst-class:: section-heading
-.. rubric:: One Node Disappears from the CLuster
+.. rubric:: One Node Disappears from the Cluster

 This is the case when one node becomes unavailable due to, for example, power outage, hardware failure, kernel panic, mysqld crash or ``kill -9`` on mysqld pid.